Minnesota

 Minnesota permits a director to, in the fulfillment of the director’s fiduciary duties, rely on the opinion of individuals who can reasonably be assumed to have expertise on a certain matter, but does not expressly allow a director to rely on guidance from religious figures within his or her faith tradition.

-Minnesota generally requires charitable solicitation registration and provides a limited religious exemption for entities that are not required to file form 990 (Churches, religious orders, etc.).
-There are no other meaningful exemptions to the registration requirement.
+Minnesota charitable solicitation law contains exemptions only for entities that are not required to file Form 990, such as organizations classified as churches, religious orders, etc. There are no other meaningful exemptions to the registration requirement.

-As a condition of maintaining authorization to fundraise in the state, Minnesota requires the submission of audited financials from organizations with annual contributions of $750,000 or more.
+As a condition of maintaining authorization to fundraise in the state, Minnesota requires the submission of audited financials from organizations with annual total revenue of $750,000 or more.

 Minnesota imposes a statewide corporate income tax but automatically exempts organizations with federal 501(c)(3) exempt status.